zturtledog/fez-ui/README.md

 keydown\
 keytapd

-## comming someday
+## comming someday (maybe)
 colorpicker\
-draggables    --a window lke structure that can be dragged(offset can be applied)
+draggables       -- a window lke structure that can be dragged(offset can be applied)\
+survansii suport -- a type of string formating\
+graphs           -- like with equations and things.

 ## getting started